msa23003/AwakeGaurd/README.md

 ### Run the Script:

-Execute the Python script:
+ Execute the Python script: python detect.py

-python detect.py

 ### Twilio Configuration:

-  -Replace account_sid and auth_token with your Twilio account credentials.
+  * Replace account_sid and auth_token with your Twilio account credentials.

-  -Update the to and from phone numbers in the script.
+  * Update the to and from phone numbers in the script.

 ### Key Variables